 - i.
-Demonstrates a broad understanding processes in international history. - ii.
-Demonstrates a broad insight into problems of constructing international history and a respect for historical context and evidence. - iii.
-Demonstrates an ability to conceptualise time-depth and to appreciate the 'otherness' of the past.
+Demonstrates a broad understanding of processes in international history, including an ability to conceptualise time-depth and appreciate the 'otherness' of the past. - ii.
+Demonstrates a broad insight into problems of constructing international history and a respect for historical context and evidence.